fish-shell/fish-shell/doc_src/cmds/bind.rst

 - ``forward-char``, move one character to the right

+- ``forward-single-char``, move one character to the right; if an autosuggestion is available, only take a single char from it

 - ``forward-word``, move one word to the right

 - ``history-search-backward``, search the history for the previous match